 There are occasional irritative responses created by the retained foreskin of uncircumcised men.
-In almost all instances these irritative responses have to do with lack of effective hygienic habits.
+In almost all instances these irritative responses have to do with a lack of effective hygienic habits.

 Primarily, smegma and, secondarily, various bacterial, trichomonal, or fungal infections sometimes collect beneath the foreskin.
-If the foreskin is not retracted regularly and the area washed with soap and water, chronic irritation can easily develop.
+If the foreskin is not retracted regularly and the area is washed with soap and water, chronic irritation can easily develop.

 With chronic irritation or even frank infection present, there usually will be pain with coital thrusting or with any form of penile containment.
 In almost all instances the dyspareunia responds readily to adequate cleansing principles.

-A tightness or constriction of the orifice of the prepuce, clinically is marked by a foreskin that cannot be retracted over the glans penis.
+A tightness or constriction of the orifice of the prepuce clinically is marked by a foreskin that cannot be retracted over the glans penis.